cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     the curve, and that the point is not the point at infinity.
 Additionally, this function validates that the resulting element is not the group identity element.
     If these checks fail, deserialization returns an error.
-  - SerializeScalar: Implemented using the Field-Element-to-Octet-String conversion according to {{SEC1}}.
+  - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String conversion according to {{SEC1}}.
-  - DeserializeScalar: Implemented by attempting to deserialize a Scalar from a 32-byte string using Octet-String-to-Field-Element from {{SEC1}}.
+  - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 32-byte string using Octet-String-to-Field-Element from {{SEC1}}.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].